Microorganism: Symbiosis

 A lichen is a symbiosis of a macroscopic fungus with photosynthetic microbial algae or cyanobacteria.

 Applications

 Microorganisms are useful in producing foods, treating waste water, creating biofuels and a wide range of chemicals and enzymes.
 They are invaluable in research as model organisms.
 They have been weaponised and sometimes used in warfare and bioterrorism.
 They are vital to agriculture through their roles in maintaining soil fertility and in decomposing organic matter.
 They also have applications in aquaculture, such as in biofloc technology.

 Food production

 Microorganisms are used in a fermentation process to make yoghurt, cheese, curd, kefir, ayran, xynogala, and other types of food.
 Fermentation cultures provide flavour and aroma, and inhibit undesirable organisms.
 They are used to leaven bread, and to convert sugars to alcohol in wine and beer.
 Microorganisms are used in brewing, wine making, baking, pickling and other food-making processes.
+In Judaism, microorganisms on their own are considered inherently Kosher, as they are too small to be seen by the naked eye.
+Cultures of microorganisms adopt the same Kashrut status as the medium upon which they grow.